 - Locate the oxygen sensor on your Nissan.
 Here is the location of the upstream O2 sensor or Bank1 Sensor1 on a Nissan Quest.

 - The downstream oxygen Bank 1 Sensor 2 sensor has to be accessed from underneath the engine.

 - You will need to remove the bottom splash shield.

 - Disconnect the oxygen sensor electrical connectors.
 Press the connector and pull it away to unplug it from the oxygen sensor.

 - Use an oxygen sensor wrench to remove the oxygen sensor.

 - Install the new oxygen sensor.
 Tighten the oxygen sensor to 33 lb-ft

 - Connect the oxygen sensor wire harness by simply plugging it in.
-If you are using a universal oxygen sensor, you will need to use the diagram that came with the sensor to find out which wires to splice."
+If you use a universal oxygen sensor, you will need to use the diagram with the sensor to find out which wires to splice.

 - M12 sensors: 13-17 ft-lbs

 We hope you find the Nissan Oxygen O2 Sensor Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Nissan.